btoll/benjamintoll.com/content/post/the_lpic1_102_security.md

 ### `systemd` sockets

 There is another way to view the open ports on a system, although I don't know if this is covered on the exam.
-Anyway, there could be a service that is listening on a [`systemd.socket`]:
+Anyway, there could be a service that is listening on a [`systemd-socket`]:

 ```bash
 $ systemctl list-unit-files --type=socket